 “It was a dynamic I never thought I would experience,” Holst says, “as I truly was a virtual instructor.”

 Want to learn more about advancing your career in homeland security?
-Download our free guide below.
+Explore our MA in Security and Intelligence Studies to learn more.